 Cloud Imaging Client (Client): the software component that implements the interface between the User and the cloud-based Cloud Imaging components, including association with the cloud-based environment, for all Semantic Model Imaging Service elements and operations.

-: the software component that implements the interface between the Imaging Device(s) and a cloud-based environment for registration; and that implements the interface between the Imaging Device and one or more cloud-based components, called s, for all Semantic Model Imaging Service [PWG5108.01] elements and operations and other extensions for Cloud Faxing.
+Cloud Imaging Device Manager: the software component that implements the interface between the Imaging Device(s) and a cloud-based environment for registration of the Device(s); and that implements the interface between the Imaging Device(s) and one or more cloud-based components, called Cloud Imaging Services, for all Semantic Model Imaging Service [PWG5108.01] elements and operations and other extensions for Cloud Imaging.

-: a cloud-based software component that implements one or more Imaging Services supporting Client submission of Semantic Model Imaging Service requests.
-A may communicate with one or more Cloud Imaging Managers.
+Cloud Imaging Service: a cloud-based software component that implements one or more Imaging Services supporting Client submission of Semantic Model Imaging Service requests.
+A Cloud Imaging Service may communicate with one or more 'downstream' Cloud Imaging Services and/or with one or more Cloud Imaging Device Managers.
 It is created when one Imaging Device with which it is associated is registered with the cloud-based environment.

 Cloud Service: a general term representing the Cloud environment, including the various ways in which the Cloud may be accessed and the various specific Services available on the Cloud.
-The Cloud Print Service is a component of the Cloud Service.
+The Cloud Imaging Service is a component of the Cloud Service.

-Device: An abstract object representing a hardware component that implements one or more Imaging Services [PWG 5108.01].
+Imaging Device: An abstract object representing a hardware component that implements one or more Imaging Services [PWG 5108.01] (Print, Scan, Copy, FaxIn, FaxOut, EmailIn and EmailOut.
+Transform and Resource Services are considered Imaging support Services).

 Document: an object created and managed by an Imaging Service that contains the description, processing, and status information of a data object submitted by a User.
 A Document object is bound to a single Job [PWG 5108.01].

 Document Data: the digitized data submitted by a Job Originator as the Document or portion of a Document to be processed by an MFD Service, or as the resulting data from the scanning of Hardcopy Document(s) in an MFD.
 The images from the scanned Hardcopy Document(s) are encoded in a specified format and stored at a Destination [PWG 5108.01].

+Imaging Service: One of the Services performed by a Multifunction Device (MFD) as defined in the MFD Model and Commong Semantics specification [PWG 5108.01].
+These consist of Print, Scan, Copy, FaxIn, FaxOut, EmailIn, EmailOut, Transform and Resource Services.
+The external interfaces to these Services are represented in Figure 1, which is based on Figure 6 of [PWG 5108.01].

 Job: a data object, created and managed by a Service, that contains the description, processing, and status information of a Job submitted by a User.
 The Job can contain zero or more Document objects .